Little Man (2006 film): Plot

-In Chicago, Calvin "Babyface" Simms is a very short convicted jewel thief.
-He is seen getting released from prison and meeting up with his goofball cohort Percy.
+In Chicago, Calvin "Babyface" Simms is a very short convicted jewel thief who gets released from prison and meets up with his dim-witted cohort Percy.
 Percy tells Calvin of a job involving stealing a valuable diamond, ordered by a mobster named Mr. Walken.
-After the successful robbery, the duo are almost arrested by the police, but not before Calvin manages to stash the diamond in the purse of a nearby woman.
-The thieves follow the handbag's owner to her home where they discover a couple, Darryl and Vanessa Edwards, the former of whom is eager to have a child.
+After the successful robbery, the duo is almost arrested by the police, but not before Calvin manages to stash the diamond in the purse of a nearby woman.
+Both Calvin and Percy follow the handbag's owner to her home where they discover a couple, Darryl and Vanessa Edwards, the former of whom is eager to have a child.

 Calvin and Percy hatch a plot to pass Calvin off as a baby left on the couple's doorstep in order to get the diamond back.
 After learning that Child Services is closed for the weekend, Darryl and Vanessa decide to look after Calvin in the meantime.
-However, Vanessa's dad Francis "Pops" has a bad feeling about Calvin.
+However, Vanessa's dad Francis, "Pops", has a bad feeling about Calvin.
 Friends of the couple find Calvin strange as well.
-Despite this, Calvin eventually takes a liking to having a family and starts to feel remorse for using them, especially when they throw him a birthday party (coincidentally on his actual birthday) as Calvin never had parents who’d throw him a party.
-Walken grows impatient and demands the diamond from Percy.
-Percy attempts to recover Calvin by posing as his father, but is thrown out by Darryl.
+Despite this, Calvin eventually takes a liking to having a family and starts to feel remorse for using them, especially when they throw him a birthday party (coincidentally on his actual birthday) as he never had parents who'd throw him a party.
+Walken grows impatient and demands the diamond from Percy, who attempts to recover Calvin by posing as his father, but is thrown out by Darryl.
 Walken's men witness this altercation and as a result believe that Darryl is Calvin.

 Darryl and Vanessa decide to adopt Calvin but upon coming home from a date, they find Pops and Calvin getting into a clash as the former has discovered Calvin's secret.
-Pops is sent to a retirement home, but before leaving he tells Darryl to "check the teddy bear", referring to a gift he gave to Calvin earlier at his party.
+Pops is sent to a retirement home, but not before he tells Darryl to "check the teddy bear", referring to a gift he gave to Calvin earlier at his party.
 Darryl discovers the bear is actually a nanny cam and witnesses Calvin admit to his deception.
-Walken and his henchmen come by the house after Percy lies to get out of trouble; claiming that Darryl is his partner who has the diamond.
+Walken and his henchmen come by the house after Percy lies to get out of trouble, claiming that Darryl is his partner who has the diamond.
 In a series of comedic maneuvers, Calvin manages to rescue Darryl and have Walken and his men arrested.
 Darryl is given a substantial reward for the recovery of the diamond, and since Calvin saved his life, he doesn't turn him over to the police.

 Before he leaves, Calvin thanks Darryl for taking care of him even though he wasn't really a baby and admits that he thinks Darryl would make a great father for a real child someday.
 As Calvin walks away, he begins to cry hysterically knowing he will miss the family very much.
 Darryl then decides to let Calvin stay and the two men become the best of friends.
 The film ends at some point in the future with Calvin and Pops playing with Darryl and Vanessa's real baby, who looks exactly like Darryl.